fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 .. figure:: ../ex_figures/contour_lnl.png
   :scale: 65 %

   Contour graph representing log likelihood values of BCI dataset fitting Etienne  model with different values of theta and m.
-Global optima computed by the optimization is found here at the intersection of dashed lines, while local optimas are marked by white crosses (7 of them are found, including global optima).
+Global optima computed by the optimization is found here at the intersection of dashed lines, while local optima are marked by white crosses (7 of them are found, including global optima).

-In the case of Etienne model EcoloPy allow user to draw contour frame of likelihood (:num:`Figure #contour-fig`)
+In the case of Etienne model EcoloPy allow user to draw contour frame of likelihood :num:`Figure #contour-fig` (:func:`ecolopy.utils.draw_contour_likelihood`).

 ::